Tech-How/Light-Theme-for-YouTube-Music/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!-------------------------------------------------------------------------------------------------------------------
-Please make sure that the issue you are reporting isn't already a known issue.
+Please make sure that the issue you are reporting isn't already a known issue, unless you'd like to share advice on how to fix it.
 (See README.md or go back to the main page)
 ------------------------------------------------------------------------------------------------------------------->